 3. LinkedIn

-LinkedIn remains the default recruiter tool, but it's also the most crowded channel by far.
+LinkedIn remains the default recruiter tool, but it’s also the most crowded channel by far.
 Senior engineers report getting 10+ recruiter messages per week.
-If you're going to use LinkedIn, your outreach needs to stand out - generic InMails get ignored.
+Using LinkedIn effectively means your messages need to stand out - generic InMails get ignored.

 4. Tech-Specific Job Boards

 Platforms like Dice, Wellfound (formerly AngelList), and Hired attract candidates who are actively looking.
-They won't reach passive talent, but they're useful for building a baseline of active applicants.
-For niche roles, consider boards specific to your stack or industry - Crypto Jobs List, AI Jobs, or remote-focused boards like We Work Remotely.
+They won’t reach passive talent, but they’re useful for building a baseline of active applicants.
+Niche roles benefit from stack-specific boards - Crypto Jobs List, AI Jobs, or remote-focused boards like We Work Remotely.

 5. Employee Referrals